AIM-Project/AIM-Manuscript/Part3 Related Articles/README.md

 # Part3 Related Articles
-This folder contains all the literature we visited during this research.
+This folder contains the 30 articles we discovered in the literature search.